 The Hostel has beds available.
-The Hostel will update this site promptly if the hostel gets full.
+The hostel will update this website promptly if the hostel gets full.

 Stay in this rustic Ohio hostel with great views of the Wayne National Forest for only $10.00/night per person (in the mixed gender dorm room, with room for 4).
 Two private rooms are available for $20.00 per day or $90.00 per week each.
 Click below to book a bed:

 If phone calls to the above phone numbers do not go through, please file a complaint with the FCC and keep calling back repeatedly.